ChrisSantosLang/redscience/docs/source/play.rst

 those regions.
 If a game has phases, hover over the title to preview rules for future phases.

-For some games (e.g. "Hide and Seek"), different elements are visible to different players...
+For some games (e.g. *Hide and Seek*), different elements are visible to different players...

 Advancing Social Science